chedabob/longbow/README.md

 * `-d, --directory` - if not in the current directory, specify a new path
 * `-u, --url` - the url of a longbow formatted JSON file
+* `-i, --images` - set this flag to not recreate images in the longbow file

 `longbow shoot -n NameOfTarget -d ~/Path/To/App -u http://someurl.com/longbow.json`